easegress-io/easegress/doc/cookbook/chatgpt-bot.md

 ### 4.1 Backend Proxies

-We need to create two proxies to send requests to the ChatGPT API and Telegram API.
+We need to create two proxies to send requests to the ChatGPT API server and the Telegram API server.
 The configuration of the two proxies is as follows:

 ```yaml
 - name: proxyChatGPT